 2. Take the automated testing approach.

-Automated testing is the best approach to mobile application testing in frequent release scenario.
+Automated testing is the best approach to mobile application testing infrequent release scenarios.
 In this process, an array of test cases are set up, which should generally cover 80 percent of the testing process.
 The percentage is not a rule but a general guideline followed in the software industry.

 Here is a list of test cases that are generally performed through this particular approach: